-Hydrilla is an aquatic plant that has spread rapidly through much of the United States.
-We don’t know for sure where hydrilla originally came from.
-Some scientists say the plant is native to Asia; others say Africa or Australia.
+Hydrilla is an aquatic plant that has spread rapidly through much of the United States and was found for the first time in Ontario and Canada in summer 2024.
+While unconfirmed, some scientists say hydrilla is native to Asia, Africa or Australia.
 Hydrilla was introduced to North America in the early 1950s when it was brought to the southern United States for use as an aquarium plant.
 It spread into waterways when people emptied their aquariums into lakes or rivers.

 Hydrilla is highly adaptable, and it thrives in still and flowing waters, including rivers, lakes, ponds, wetlands, streams and wet ditches, as well as in a range of nutrient and light conditions.
 The plant grows up to 2.5 centimetres a day.
 It has a competitive advantage over many native plants because it begins converting sunlight to energy that helps it grow – the process known as photosynthesis – earlier in the day than most plants.
 Because tiny plant pieces can develop into new plants, hydrilla is easily spread when water currents, boat propellers, trailers, fishing gear or people carry plants or plant fragments to new areas.